aleshaleksey/fansys23/08-spell-list.md

 + Immunity to "fear".
 + Disadvantage vs "charm".
-+ It deals an extra +3 to damage with any Str based melee attacks and "supernatural" fire based abilities it has.
++ It deals an extra +3 to damage with any STR based melee attacks and "supernatural" fire based abilities it has.

 **Limitation**: If a target is already "frightened", the effect does not automatically end, although the target does get a new saving throw against the effect.